utkarshcmu/grafana.org/content/blog/2017-08-11-timeshift-ep8.md

 <hr />
 <br />
 #### Grafana Plugins
 With Summer vacations in full swing, additions and updates of Grafana Plugins from the community slowed a bit this week.
 We have a number of Plugins almost ready to announce, but require changes from the authors before they can be published.
-Instead, we would like to highlight a few of the new core Plugins that have had some exciting recent updates: <strong>the MySQL Data Source and the Elasticsearch Data Source</strong>.
+Instead, we would like to highlight a few of the new core Plugins that have had some exciting recent updates: <strong>the MySQL Data Source</strong> and the <strong>Elasticsearch Data Source</strong>.

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">